 “The school isn’t perfect, but they try so hard to meet the needs of every student and genuinely care.
 It was like having a big second family to support and love me during a dark time in my life and I regret not staying and finishing my education.
 However, I wouldn’t be who I am now without all that experience.
 I thank all the hardworking staff there who’s efforts can often be under appreciated.
 I miss all of you so much and I’ll never forget you.”

-I want to send out a HUGE thank you to an incredibly dedicated team of professionals working with Summer in the realm of academics and wellness.
-We had excellent meetings, including many on-the-spot clearing of schedules to make time for us to see many of you on both Monday 6/5 and Tuesday 6/6.
-We are all grateful for the incredible support you are giving to Summer, the ‘think tank’ approach to coming up with ad hoc solutions for out-of-the-norm circumstances, the effort to create a delicate balance between medications, therapy, nutrition, motivation, a safe environment, and a true team spirit.
+I want to send out a HUGE thank you to an incredibly dedicated team of professionals working with our student in the realm of academics and wellness.
+We had excellent meetings, including many on-the-spot clearing of schedules to make time for us to see many of you on days we visited campus.
+We are all grateful for the incredible support you are giving to her, the ‘think tank’ approach to coming up with ad hoc solutions for out-of-the-norm circumstances, the effort to create a delicate balance between medications, therapy, nutrition, motivation, a safe environment, and a true team spirit.
 I am deeply impressed by the communication between staff that are floating between three cottages, two administrative buildings, an art chapel, stables and maintenance operations and the appreciation that every staff team member I had conversation with “gets” that the flow of students and issues have to be shared and updated on a daily basis.

-There were a lot of thoughtful statements made yesterday about the good teacher-student relationships that have been made with Summer, how smart, mature and giving she can be, how revered she is by some of her peers as calming and caring, and the positive road that is being paved for her to thrive in.
-Summer struggles to believe she is smart and that she has amazing qualities (and she’s the first to admit it which is why I’m also copying her on this.)
+There were a lot of thoughtful statements made yesterday about the good teacher-student relationships that have been made with her, how smart, mature and giving she can be, how revered she is by some of her peers as calming and caring, and the positive road that is being paved for her to thrive in.
+She struggles to believe she is smart and that she has amazing qualities (and she’s the first to admit it.)
 I know that we are all trying to remind her of these things and know that her self-image is critical in her healing process.
 One day, she will see herself in this light as well.

 THANK YOU FROM THE BOTTOM OF HEARTS to The Charlton School and The Westhampton Beach School Teams.

-“Parents recognize The Charlton School model is less about penalizing girls and more about respecting girls for who and where they are when they come to Charlton.”
+“Parents recognize The Charlton School model is less about penalizing students and more about respecting them for who and where they are when they come to Charlton.”